-These instructions are for judicial specific-purpose committees using SCHEDULE F1: POLITICAL EXPENDITURES FROM POLITICAL CONTRIBUTIONS.
+These instructions are for specific-purpose committee campaign treasurers using SCHEDULE F1: POLITICAL EXPENDITURES FROM POLITICAL CONTRIBUTIONS.

-Use this schedule to disclose information about political expenditures from political contributions that were made during the reporting period.
-Do not enter on this schedule unpaid incurred obligations, the purchase of investments from political contributions, expenditures made by credit card, or payments from political contributions made to certain businesses of candidates or officeholders.
-(Report unpaid incurred obligations on Schedule F2; report the purchase of investments from political contributions on Schedule F3; report expenditures made by credit card on Schedule F4; and report payments from political contributions made to certain businesses on Schedule H.)
+Use this schedule to disclose information about outgoing political payments made from political contributions during the reporting period.
+Do not enter on this schedule unpaid incurred obligations, the purchase of investments from political contributions, or expenditures made by credit card.
+(Report unpaid incurred obligations on Schedule F2; report the purchase of investments from political contributions on Schedule F3; and report expenditures made by credit card on Schedule F4.)